StreetInman/Sluggggg/README.md

 # Projects

-I'm currently just enjoying my summer!
-I'm planning on getting back into programming once school starts back up, and with that I will be learning ReactJS to start it off!
+I am currently back in school, and taking a Web Design class (even though I already know most of the things about the class)!
+I am trying to continue learning ReactJS, but I have been very busy with school, sports, and work, so I haven't had much time to work!

 <!--START_SECTION:activity-->
 <!--END_SECTION:activity-->